ePaperInnovation/pl-mcu-epd/Documentation/intro.rst

 Epson display controller as this information is readily available, or may require an NDA to disclose.
 Prior experience with embedded programming is expected and discussion will focus on the specifics of this code base.
-The code is able to drive a slideshow of full size, pre-rendered, images in the PGM file format to a chosen display (the slideshow is defined using the ``slides.txt`` file).
+The code is able to drive a slideshow of pre-rendered images in the PGM file format to a chosen display.
 Due to restrictions on resources the code is not currently able to manipulate the images in any way.
 The code focusses on functionality and does not pretend to implement best practice for any specific microcontroller.
 Data transfer speed improvements are planned for subsequent releases.
 The code attempts to strike a balance between minimising microcontroller resource usage while preserving portability, good coding practices and the provision of good debug support (e.g. use of assertions).

+.. raw:: pdf

+   PageBreak

 Licensing